Is Stainless Steel Magnetic? – Unveil Types, Grades and Applications

 Is 400 Series Stainless Steel Magnetic?

-Yes, it involves the structures of martensitic and ferritic, this is the reason it behaves as magnetic material.
+Yes, it involves the structures of martensitic and ferritic, which is the reason it behaves as a magnetic material.

 Is 316 Stainless Steel Magnetic?